scala/improvement-proposals/content/polymorphic-eta-expansion.md

 `m` has to contain at least one explicit term clause before the return type or the next type clause.
 <details>
   <summary>Note</summary>
-  Since the only way to create multiple type clause is with extention methods, and since they force an explicit clause, this condition is currently equivalent to "`m` contains explicit term parameters".
+  Since the only way to create multiple type clause is with extension methods, and since they force an explicit clause, this condition is currently equivalent to "`m` contains explicit term parameters".
-  The stricter wording was chosen to already accomodate [SIP-47 - Clause Interleaving](https://github.com/scala/improvement-proposals/pull/47).
+  The stricter wording was chosen to already accommodate [SIP-47 - Clause Interleaving](https://github.com/scala/improvement-proposals/pull/47).
 </details>

 If `m` doesn't satisfy the above condition, go to [Default](#Default), otherwise: